Available in Classic

 You can create full storage snapshots that save all data within the storage as of the time the snapshot is created.

-- From the storage list, click to select the storage you want to create a snapshot of, and then click the Create snapshot button.
+- From the storage list, click to select the storage you want to create a snapshot of, and then click Create snapshot.

-- From the Create snapshot pop-up window, enter the information of the snapshot to be created, and then click the [Next] button.
+- From the Create snapshot popup, enter the information of the snapshot to be created, and then click [Next].

 - The snapshot is created and displayed in the list.